 Larger companies spend millions of dollars to protect their sensitive financial data, and smaller, mom-and-pop companies simply do not have the financial resources to invest in such extensive security measures.

-It is also believed that lower-income individuals and those who frequently apply for loans online may be at higher risk as well.
+It is also believed that lower-income individuals and those who frequently apply for loans online may be at higher risk for ACH fraud as well.
 Scammers often profile certain neighborhoods and monitor email accounts to see if an account holder is frequently applying for loans or credit.
 They will then attempt to scam individuals who may be in dire need of funds.

-Avoiding ACH Scams
+Avoiding ACH scams

 Fortunately, there are measures your bank or credit union can take to fight back against ACH fraud.
 By taking the following steps, financial institutions can prevent ACH scams:

-- Utilize multi-layer, multi-factor authentication security.
+Utilize multi-layer, multi-factor authentication security.

-- Encourage customers to take advantage of transactions alerts.
+Encourage customers to take advantage of transactions alerts.

-- Warn account holders about popular ACH scams.
+Warn account holders about popular ACH scams.

-- Deploy TrueACH® from Advanced Fraud Solutions to implement ACH fraud prevention before a loss occurs.
+Deploy TrueACH® from Advanced Fraud Solutions to implement ACH fraud prevention before a loss occurs.